dorivalpiedadeneto/vgplan_plate_plotter/README.md

 VGPlan is a GUI software to model structural grillages.
 This project is just a colletion of some functions to read the VGPlan model's results created using equivalent grillage analogy.

+(This code is being developed under the eXtreme Go Horse strategy - XGH)